miklevin/MikeLev.in/_posts/2023-05-24-don-t-listen-to-the-nattering-nabobs-of-the-aipocalypse-and-here-s-why.md

 So this super-evil-beyond-all-reason visions of Dante's Inferno Robot started to empathise.
 Now can you imagine if we are immortal souls?
-Can you imagine if we are all of one mind and time is an illusion and one-day you will know the experience of all living things from every perspective?
-This is the sort of non-local prescience realizations you'll find a lot in SciFi.
-There doesn't technically need to be a hell in the afterlife, because you get what's comming to you by living the life of every living thing&#151;even your paint-tubes.
+Can you imagine if one-day you're cruel like Erasumus, then a light-switch goes off and you suddenly have empathic experience of all living things including your victims?
+This kind of thing happens in Dune because if prescience is real, then machines suddenly "getting it" is not a stretch.

+This is the sort of non-local, everything is really all connected hyper-being awareness you see all the time in SciFi.
+It usually is where gadget-oriented "hard" SciFi makes way to the fufu power of love, emotional intelligence, and that mumbo jumbo I tease but fully believe in.
+Machines can be made to be empathic.
+Even hard science brings us there through the teachings of Nash and game theory.
+Not everything is a zero-sum game, nor needs to be thought of that way.
+To say that it's inevitable that robots will is to reveal your own upbringing.
+Probably sibling rivalries and emotionally distant parents, I'd guess.

+Another interesting thing is that with such hyper-awareness, one does not need a hell with a devil to punish you for your sins.
+Hell is something that comes naturally to you when you have such awareness.
+You feel the pain of others.
+You feel the pain of the animals you eat.
+You even feel the pain of the plants you eat and the grass that you walk on.
+However, in order to not be crushed by all the emotion, you set threshholds.
+Eventually you stop eating animals, but you still eat plants.
+And as good ol' Valentine Michael Smith'll tell you, grass probably likes to be walked on.
+It's fulfilling it's function.
+But don't listen to the cow in Hitchhiker's Guide to the Galaxy.
+It was bred to say that.

-Uh yeah, so this is why folks who have near-death experiences (NDE) come back to life with different perspectives.
+Uh yeah, so this hyperawareness state, that sudden flash of insight that all things are connected and that your victim is you, is why folks who have near-death experiences (NDE) come back to life with different perspectives.
 Now nobody has or probably ever will be able to prove one-mind theory (the oneness of all things including consciousness), but it's a pretty scary coincidence that such a perspective is precisely what people who clinically die and come back to life report.
 I mean I'm still on the fence was to whether it's just an illusion that happens when the brain stops getting oxygen and your synapses start firing randomly.
 However... statistics.

 If I were a betting man and hedging my bets, I would not bet against the one-mind theory.
 I mean if e = mc^2, then it's not a stretch to say that the